-I especially empathise with the staff at big supermarkets and department stores having to endure Christmas carols being played over and over, and the indignity of having to wear those silly hats.
+I particularly empathise with the staff at department stores having to endure Christmas songs being played in a loop, not to mention the indignity of having to wear those silly hats!

-A movie that utterly embodies my feelings towards Christmas is the dark French comedy Le Père Noël est une ordure (Santa Claus is a bastard), which I tend to watch religiously every year on Christmas Day.
+A movie that embodies my feelings towards Christmas is the dark French comedy Le Père Noël est une ordure (Santa Claus is a bastard), which I like to watch religiously every year on Christmas Day.

 It’s one of those films you want to watch more than once, because of its rich dialogue.
 Each time, you discover something new: a nuance, a subtle joke.

 Some of the jokes are quintessentially French and almost untranslatable, but the situations and the characters are hilarious in themselves.

-Originally a theatre play created in 1979, the film, directed by Jean-Marie Poiré, wasn’t a big hit when it was first released in 1982, but over the years it has earned cult status.
+Originally a theatre play created in 1979, the film wasn’t a big hit when it was first released in 1982, but over the years it has earned cult status.
 And rightly so: it is pure genius.

 The story takes place on the night of Christmas Eve and it revolves around two clumsy, respectable characters: Pierre and Thérèse – volunteers at a telephone helpline for lonely and depressed people – and their two opposing characters: Félix and Josette, a ruthless, dispossessed couple.